Preference-Based Dynamic Ranking Structure Recognition: Ranking Structure Recognition

 We provide a brief clarification that the framework exhibits versatility.
 It is not confined to the ranking problem but can be applied to the general detection of group changes.
 As long as a clustering method designed for subintervals is provided, the framework can effectively perform the structure change detection.
 Specifically, it relies on $\hat{G}(\mathcal{I})$ to present the grouping results and $L(\hat\beta(\mathcal{I}),\mathcal{I})$ to assess the goodness of fit of the grouping method.
 Besides negative log-likelihood functions, $l(\cdot)$ can be residuals or other measurements, determined by the specific problem.

 Note that the optimization objective (\ref{opt2}) exhibits separability with respect to time and features an optimal substructure property.
-Specifically, the objective has an additive form across time, making it can be decomposed into independent subproblems separable over time.
-Moreover, the optimal solution to the entire problem can be constructed from optimal solutions to its subproblems.
-These two properties allow the objective to be optimized recursively, forming the basis for an efficient dynamic programming solution.
-We can address the combinatorial problem by Algorithm~\ref{alg:scd}.
-It offers a methodology to efficiently estimate $\cR=\{\hat{s}_{i}\}_{i\in[\hat{J}]}$.
+Specifically, the objective has an additive form across time, which allows it to be decomposed into independent subproblems separable over time.
+Moreover, the optimal solution to the overall problem can be constructed from the optimal solutions of its subproblems.
+These two properties enable the objective to be optimized recursively, forming the basis of an efficient dynamic programming solution.
+We can address the combinatorial problem using Algorithm~\ref{alg:scd}, which provides an efficient method to estimate $\cR=\{\hat{s}_{i}\}_{i\in[\hat{J}]}$.